 Ferrari World is one of Dubai’s most popular day trip destinations, especially if you are a friend of fast luxury cars.

-However, here everyone gets his money’s worth, because there are roller coasters, restaurants and various live shows.
-Or would a taster course in a racing car be something for you?
+Everyone gets his money’s worth, because there are not just cars, but also roller coasters, restaurants and various live shows.
+Or would a beginner’s course in a racing car be something for you?

 IMG Worlds of Adventure

 Are you a total fan of Marvel movies?
 In the largest indoor theme park in the world you can experience the heroes Hulk, Captain America & others live.

 Not only can you enjoy roller coasters (also based on action films, of course), but you can also meet lifelike dinosaurs and get a glimpse of ghosts and zombies in the “Haunted Hotel”.

 There are a total of 20 different rides and attractions.